What Are The Top 10 Excuses For Not Donating Blood?

 The minimum hematocrit (iron) level to donate blood is 12.5 for females and 13.0 for males.
 If you are deferred for low hemoglobin, your collections specialist can review ways in which to increase your iron level.
 In many cases, your iron level can be increased significantly by some simple changes to your diet.

 There are many reasons why you might be deferred from donating blood.
 Some of these deferrals are permanent, while many of them are only temporary.
 The deferral criteria for blood donors is constantly changing, which means that if you were turned down for donation in the past, you may now be eligible to donate!

 9. “THEY’LL TAKE TOO MUCH BLOOD AND I’LL FEEL WEAK.”

-Immediately after your blood donation, you will also be asked to spend a few moments in our canteen area, where you will be served refreshments, cookies and other snacks.
+Immediately after your blood donation, you will also be asked to spend a 15 minutes in our canteen area, where you will be served refreshments, cookies and other snacks.
 This will help replenish some of the sugar and liquids in your body, and help us to ensure that you are feeling well after your donation.